-2) My dog, Chase, is very adept with the computer.
+2) My dog, Bennett, is very adept with the computer.
 He writes a story for each dog guest - detailing your dog's experience here at camp.
-Along with fun things like what your dog's favorite pastime was and what they did with their friends, you'll get a report on your dog's actions and body language during the greeting process, whether they ate their food heartily at mealtimes, and how they slept while on vacation.
+Along with fun things like what your dog's favorite pastime was and what they did with their friends, you'll get a report on how your dog did during the greeting process, whether they ate their food heartily at mealtimes, and how they slept while on vacation.

 4) At the end of your dog's visit, they'll send you a photographic journal telling you about their vacation - you might see things like what kinds of games they played, their favorite spots to explore in the big back yard, their favorite aspects of our daily routine here at camp, or what the pack looked like while I led them in a yoga session (that's always entertaining!).

 6) On your dog's first visit here, I'll introduce them to the pack and then let them settle in a bit.
-I always call you one to two hours after their arrival to let you know how they are adjusting to pack life - what we've been up to since you left your furry child with me, and if there is any playmate in particular that your dog is gravitating toward.
+I always call you one to two hours after their arrival to let you know how they are adjusting to pack life.
+I'll tell you what we've been up to since you left your furry child with me, and if there is any playmate in particular that your dog is gravitating toward.
 It's nice to know how they're fitting in.
 Communication is a crucial part of dog sitting!